Last Updated on

 Contrast is very important and trendy, it works well while mixing different materials.
 The black chalk paint gives an amazing matte finish that contrasts with white walls so well.

 You’ll see a lot of mixing of metallic finishes, especially brass, silver, and matte black.
 It’s not the first time metallic is used as a decor feature but it keeps gaining in popularity every year and we don’t see it going away anytime soon.

 Another great example – matching the lighting fixtures and drawer pulls.
 We find the ever so popular grey cabinets here too.

 A lot of contrast is being used in this kitchen design, with marble features and brass accents, including vases and stool spray paint job.

 The use of open shelves is another feature here to stay, especially in small kitchens.
-Suspended shelves allow more storage in limited space and provide surface for decorative display.
+Suspended shelves allow more storage in limited space and provide a surface for decorative display.

 More of the warm grey cabinets which look stunning when contrasted with architectural features such as crown molding.

 This kitchen design is truly stunning for many reasons.
 First, we have our favorite soft grey cabinets embellished with brass pulls and contrasted with marble countertops.
 Then we have even more contrast with black stainless steel appliances which also feature brass detail.
 The subway tiling with black painted grout create the perfect backdrop pattern and the large black granite floor tiling brings it all together.